5 Emotional Wellness Activities That Can Change Your Life

 Takeaway activity: Describe what a meaningful connection would be like to you.
 Create—and follow through with—a plan to connect with someone accordingly.

 - Grow your sense of gratitude.
 Whether you're grateful to a higher power or have a general sense of appreciation for the good in life, feeling and expressing (privately or outwardly) gratitude increases emotional health.
 When you seek out and appreciate all of the positives in your life, your negative emotions and reactions diminish in intensity.
-When you do have bad days or encounters or situations, you can put them in balanced perspective by noticing and being grateful for the things that are right in your life.
+When you do have bad days or encounters or situations, you can put them in a balanced perspective by noticing and being grateful for the things that are right in your life.

 Takeaway activity: Keep a gratitude journal by your bed, and every night before turning in, write down one, two, or three things for which you feel grateful that day.